themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 ### A Low-Volume Writer
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="15:20" }}

 At the other end of the spectrum is Erik, at best a semi-periodic "blogger."
-While Erik may only [write](http://themindfulbit.com/blog/1v0) [rarely](http://technicaldifficulties.us/episodes/063-intro-to-responsive-design) for the web, he has a workflow that's as well-considered as Gabe's, but often having more of a developer's bent.
+While Erik may only [write](http://themindfulbit.com/blog/1v0) [rarely](http://technicaldifficulties.us/episodes/063-intro-to-responsive-design) for the web, he does write.
+For Erik, new tools should fit into his existing workflow, which is development focused.

-Sublime Text is his primary tool, as his workflow centers development using his [laptop](http://store.apple.com/us/buy-mac/macbook-pro?product=MD101LL/A&step=config).
+Sublime Text is his primary tool, as his workflow is almost purely [laptop](http://store.apple.com/us/buy-mac/macbook-pro?product=MD101LL/A&step=config) based.
 Most of the time that he doesn't have a laptop with him, he's not in a position to write anyway.
 Erik [may not always](http://www.youtube.com/watch?v=U18VkI0uDxE) write when mobile, but when he does it's usually with Byword.

 {{ theme:partial src="app" show="{{ number }}" image="byword.png" name="Byword" description="Byword is designed to make writing more enjoyable with Markdown on your iPhone and iPad. " price="$4.99" developer="http://bywordapp.com/" appstore="https://itunes.apple.com/us/app/byword/id482063361?mt=8" }}